 Start off by pre-heating the oven at 200c/400f.
 Due to its large size, it takes around 15 to 20 minutes to complete the pre-heating process.
 You can use this time to make the meatballs.

-Grease the baking sheet with cooking oil or line with a parchment paper.
+Grease the baking sheet with cooking oil or line it with parchment paper.
 Arrange the meatballs in a single layer ½ inches apart.
 Spray or brush the meatballs with oil on top.
 Bake for 15 to 20 minutes until cooked through.

 Tip: To brown the outside of the meatballs, switch the oven to BROIL mode in the last 5 minutes of baking.

-What to Serve with Asian Meatballs
+What to Serve it with

 To serve as a main dish, it is great with plain steamed rice, stir-fried noodles, simple noodle soups, and garlic fried rice.